Lurid tale of bribery and murder looms anew for Malaysia's Najib

 French judicial sources last year told AFP that investigators there had indicted two former top French executives linked to the Scorpene deal, as well as Abdul Razak.

-Following Malaysia's election, C4 publicly called for an immediate investigation of Najib and others over the submarines and Altantuya's murder, calling the affair "one of the (previous) government's greatest robberies".
+Following Malaysia's election, C4 publicly called for an immediate investigation of Najib and others over the submarines and Altantuya's murder.

-Gabriel admits that the sheer backlog of scandals under the former government, including dodgy land deals, looting of timber resources, and numerous suspicious deaths of government critics while in police custody, could delay justice for Altantuya.
+Gabriel admits the sheer backlog of scandals under the past regime, including dodgy land deals, looting of timber resources, and numerous deaths of government critics while in police custody, could slow progress in the Scorpene case.

-Powerful vested interests also remain, including former establishment figures now aligned with the new government.
+Powerful vested interests, such as former establishment figures now aligned with the new government, also may resist full transparency, she said.

 "It might be tricky.
-But if they truly are now behind the rule of law, no stone should be unturned," she said.
+But if they truly are now behind the rule of law, no stone should be unturned," Gabriel said.

 Dredging up the truth in the Scorpene case can be risky.

-In 2008, a private investigator deeply involved in the affair, P. Balasubramaniam, implicated several government officials, including Najib, in the murder.
-He quickly recanted, later saying he had been threatened, and fled to India.
+In 2008, a private investigator involved in the affair, P. Balasubramaniam, implicated government officials including Najib in the murder.
+He quickly recanted, later saying he did so under duress, and fled to India.

-He returned in 2013 vowing to tell all in the scandal, just as Najib was facing crucial elections, but died two weeks later.
+He returned in 2013 vowing to reveal the truth just as Najib faced crucial elections.